 For example, in many different types of applications a user will search for a specific record, view the details of that record, modify that record or related data, and repeat this pattern many times within a given session.

-To assess performance in this scenario, what should be measured is requests for dynamically generated responses - for example, results from a database query.
+To assess performance in this scenario, what should be measured are requests for dynamically generated responses - for example, results from a database query.
 Requests for static files, such as images and CSS style sheets, can be ignored since these resources are cacheable—these requests will not recur as the user runs through the task multiple times, and will not recur the next time the user visits the application.

 Focusing on dynamic responses allows you to measure: